GeoscienceAustralia/galileoQC/docs/source/starting.md

 [^JupyterApp]: <https://github.com/jupyterlab/jupyterlab-desktop>

-## Package Installation and Setup on National Computing infrastructure
+## Installation on NCI Australia

-Finally, some users might want to install __pe*ga*susQC__ on the **NCIS**.
+Finally, some users might want to install __pe*ga*susQC__ on their **NCI** (National Computational InfraStructure) environment.
 The following notes might prove useful.

-	a.
-Setting up the python environment in NCI
+WARNING - some of the following information might be out of date.

 Using the instructions in this [link](https://opus.nci.org.au/display/Help/3.3+Using+a+custom+Python+virtual+environment+in+JupyterLab), set up a `python3` environment in your specific location.
 Due to memory/space limitations for each user, it is suggested that you make this custom python environment in your project directory in NCI.
 The environment will have a folder with the same name in your working directory after it is built: